PGScatalog/pgsc_benchmark/User-manual-R.md

       <td>&#8209;&#8209;outdir</td>
       <td>NA</td>
       <td>Specify a path to where the results directory should be created.
 If
-        <em>NA</em> (default), this will be set to the current working directory.
+        <em>NA</em> (default), this will be set to the current user's home directory
+        (~).
 You should use the same directory across all runs, cohorts, phenotypes, ancestries, etc. E.g.<br>--outdir=~/projects</td>
       </tr>
     <tr>